 We sang and patriotism gave way to sorrow.
 Then ushers walked down aisles lighting candles.
 Flames touched wicks as neighbor turned to neighbor, and as Andy lit my candle, all the park's lights went out.
 The Giants' announcer asked for a moment of silence.
 40,000 people held 40,000 flames and the park glowed.

 Church was also an interrupted routine.

 San Francisco’s Greek Orthodox Cathedral was destroyed by the 1989 earthquake.
-It's only now being rebuilt.
-So on that Sunday, we sat in folding chairs in a chapel taking the place of a cathedral brought down by an earthquake and watched Father Steven, and listened to Bishop Anthony, and looked through the stained glass windows salvaged from the old cathedral on Valencia.
+It was only then, more than a decade later, being rebuilt.
+On that first Sunday after the attack, we sat in folding chairs in a chapel taking the place of a cathedral.
+We prayed in a cathedraltaken down by an earthquake for those in the Twin Towers taken down by planes.
+We watched Father Steven and listened to Bishop Anthony and looked through the stained glass windows salvaged from the old cathedral on Valencia.

 The only items salvaged from St. Nicholas in New York would be a charred cross and a twisted brass candelabra.

 After the service, after Bishop Anthony eloquently addressed what had happened in New York and began handing out the antidoron – the blessed bread we share at the end of the service – the choir sang "God Bless America" (land that I love) and after accepting the antidoron, Karen and I walked slowly towards the exit (stand beside her) past little Greek ladies stuffed into black dresses.
 They sang along, these old Greek women, maybe not knowing what each word meant (and guide her) but, like Karen and me in New Zealand, they appreciated the power and beauty of the song.
 As we passed the tear-streaked faces of women born in another country but celebrating their adopted home in song (through the night with a light from above) Karen and I held hands and cried and became The Singers once again.